In

 We can either fund our increased post-retirement spending needs individually, out of personal savings, or collectively, out of taxes on the incomes of those who create income and wealth.
 In the absence of reform to Social Security and Medicare, we will choose the route of higher taxes, with potentially disastrous consequences for economic growth and personal freedom.

-So far, so good.
-But he also links to What Would Jesus Spend?
+What Would Jesus Spend?
 BY DEIRDRE MCCLOSKEY.
 She says if people lived in a more thrifty way,

 Nothing would befall the market economy in the long run, says the modern economist, if we tempered our desires to a thrifty style of life--one old Volvo and a little house with a vegetable garden and a moderate amount of tofu and jug wine from the co-op.
 The balloon theory sounds plausible if you focus on an irrelevant mental experiment, namely, that tomorrow, suddenly, without warning, we would all begin to follow Jesus in what we buy.
 Such a sudden conversion would no doubt be a shock to sales of SUVs at Ford and Toyota.
 But, the economist observes, people in a Christian Economy would at length find other employment, or choose more leisure.